usepvm/pvm/readme.md

 ### Requirements

-To run tests with, you need to have the Pester testing framework installed.
-Pester is a testing framework for PowerShell.
+To run the test suite, install the Pester testing framework.

 Open PowerShell as Administrator and run: